phillip-jaeslee/PULSIM/README.md

     * Work in progress
 * 0.0.2
     * Updated numpy into torch for better performance
+* 0.1.1
+    * Increased compatibility with google Colaboratory
 ## LICENSE

 Distributed under the MIT license.
 See ``LICENSE`` for more information.